kharon4/math3D/README.md

 # math3D

-### math3D is a simple cpp lib for 3d math calculations.
-Using vector algebra.
+### math3D is a simple cpp lib for 3d math calculations, using vector algebra.

 ### It implements :
 - [x] vec3 for different cpp data types